 Through acts of creation, and out of the dissolution and reconstitution of society, myths reveal a sacred cosmos that both transcends, and at the same time sanctions the established moral and social order.
 Thus, myths are not only a guide to culture; we see how nature and human spirit shape a society.

-and yet influenced by events and by actions of “beings” in a series of inter-connected unseen realms.
+The traditional Iban view believed that this world (dunya tu) is separated from, and yet influenced by events and by actions of “beings” in a series of inter-connected unseen realms.
 The gods or Petara and other beings, like the Orang Panggau, spirits and antu, inhibit this unseen realm.
 Very generally, the gods are associated with the sky (langit).
 A small number, such as Raja Niram and Dara Rambai Garuda, make their domain in the world of the dead (menoa Sebayan) where they lead the spirits of the dead.
 The term Petara refers to all supernatural beings that have benevolent intentions toward humankind.
 They are considered anthropomorphic supernatural, having all the physical and psychological characteristics of human beings.
 Like humankind, they live in longhouse communities, farm and engage in migrations and warfare.
 Unlike human being, they possess supernatural powers that permit them to perform miraculous deeds and have the ability to metamorphose themselves into other forms at will.

 Humankind (mensia) share “this world” with other “living things” (utai idup) - with plants (utai tumboh or “growing things”) and animals (jelu) – but also with the spirits or antu, who, like the Petara, are ordinarily unseen and possess supernatural power.
 In contrast to the petara, the antu are generally, although not always, said to be hostile to human purposes.
 The most dreaded spirit feeds on human souls, causing sickness and death, or consume the material wealth of humankind (antu rua).
 The antu domains are believed to be in an unseen dimension, entered into by human beings chiefly through dreams (mimpi).
 Dream are said to be the direct experience of the human soul (samengat).
 In this dream world, the soul of human beings, physical object and other beings are similarly active giving this unseen world a waking reality.